-T-600 is a proprietary modem used by the Russian Navy.
+T-600 is one of several code names for a proprietary FSK broadcast system used by the Russian Navy.